morphalex90/magento-advanced-canonical/README.md

 Limitations
-- it only work with the first category so
+- it only work with the first category

 How to avoid canonical diplications